 You know that last bit of coffee that always seems to be left in the carafe?
-Don't just pour it down the drain -- you can use it to fertilize your container-grown plants.
-Coffee grounds (and brewed coffee) are a source of nitrogen for plants, which is the nutrient that produces healthy green growth and strong stems.
-Coffee also contains calcium and magnesium -- both of which are beneficial to plant health.
+Don't just pour it down the drain — you can use it to fertilize your plants, both indoor and outdoor.
+Coffee grounds (and brewed coffee) are a source of nitrogen for plants, producing healthy green growth and strong stems.
+Coffee also contains calcium and magnesium — both of which are beneficial to plant health.

 A good rule of thumb is to feed and water your plants once a week with a weak coffee solution.
 They'll appreciate the additional nutrients, as well as the water.